jaantollander/masters-thesis/content/30_monitoring.md

 Initially, we computed the difference between the two counters on the monitoring clients and stored them in the database.
 Since we used a constant interval, the differences were proportional to the rates explained in Section \ref{computing-rates}, making database queries easy and fast.
 However, computing the differences in the monitoring clients makes the design more complex and error-prone.
-Another problem that effected the initial design was a problem with data quality, which we discuss in detail in Section \ref{entries-and-issues}.
+Another problem that affected the initial design was a problem with data quality, which we discuss in detail in Section \ref{entries-and-issues}.
 Due to some bug or configuration issue, some node names were in the fully-qualified format instead of the short hostname format.
 Because we assumed that all node names would follow the short hostname format, we parsed the metadata from the entry identifiers with a short hostname and a fully-qualified hostname as the same.
 The mistake made us identify two different time series as the same, resulting in wrong values when computing rates.